-- Mutations in the operator cause constitutive expression of all three lac structural genes. - These mutations are cis-acting and affect only those genes on the contiguous stretch of DNA. - Mutations in the promoter prevent expression of lacZYA and are uninducible and cis-acting.
+- Mutations in the operator cause constitutive expression of all three lac structural genes. - constitutive expression - A state in which a gene is expressed continuously. - These mutations are cis-acting and affect only those genes on the contiguous stretch of DNA. - Mutations in the promoter prevent expression of lacZYA and are uninducible and cis-acting.